RetroDECK/ES-DE/themes/slate-es-de/README.md

-# slate-DE for EmulationStation Desktop Edition
+# slate-es-de for EmulationStation Desktop Edition

-slate-DE is an official theme set for ES-DE that supports all systems as well as the latest application features.
+slate-es-de is an official theme set for ES-DE that supports all systems as well as the latest application features.

 The following options are included: